 - Capability – What competencies do our people need in order to engage in the right conversations with different levels of customers, which for many companies span strategic/consultative selling to tactical selling?

+We unpack these decisions in our comprehensive Guide to Sales Resource Optimization.
 By examining each of these areas, a sales organization can maximize both selling efficiencies (e.g., reducing overlapping resources, reducing T&E, and expanding the “bag” of solutions) and sales effectiveness (e.g., more value for the customer through broader solutions, better experience through single point of contact).

 In numerous interviews that we completed for our book 7 Steps to Sales Force Transformation, Michael Perla and I heard executives tell us that determining whom you should and should not sell to is the first step (as indicated by our first "C" -- the Customer).
 That decision alone will inform everything else you do.
 It’s a key piece in defining your sales transformation roadmap as the strategy informs everything that follows: the structure of the sales team(s), and the capabilities, tools, people and processes that are required for success.
 There is no one-size-fits-all strategy.